taylor3042/BYUI-Web-Crawler/README.md

 # BYUI-Web-Crawler
-Detecting and exporting info in the help guides
+Detecting and exporting info in BYUI help guides